 Distress tolerance skills: The ability to tolerate and accept distress is essential.
 Participants learn how to perceive their own environment without putting demands on it to be different.
 Participants explore their own experiences of their emotional states without attempting to change it, and to observe their own thoughts and action patterns without attempting to stop or control them.

-Schedule in Youth Based Group program: DBT Group sessions are held at 4pm for 90 minutes and run during the academic school year.
+Schedule in Adult Group program: DBT Group sessions are held for 120 minutes and run during the academic school year.

 WHAT IS INDIVIDUAL THERAPY?

-Individual Therapy is part of a comprehensive DBT and its application to youth populations provides the best results in the engagement and retention of clients to complete a DBT program.
-Our therapists have advanced knowledge in specific principles and strategies relevant to DBT skills training and coaching with youth and family sessions, as well as managing communication and coaching outside of session (e.g. phone calls, emails, texts, etc.).
+Individual Therapy is part of a comprehensive DBT and its application to youth, families & adult populations provides the best results in the engagement and retention of clients to complete a DBT program.
+Our therapists have advanced knowledge in specific principles and strategies relevant to DBT skills training and coaching with youth and families, individual therapy, family sessions, and managing communication and coaching outside of session (e.g. phone calls, emails, texts, etc.).
 Within individual therapy, specific attention will be paid to teaching the skills of dialectics, validation, and behaviour change (“Middle Path”).

 Therapists work with participants one on one to learn to balance active problem solving with validating the client’s current emotional state and behavioural responses.
 Session blend a ‘matter‐of‐fact’, irreverent attitude towards current and previous dysfunctional behaviours with warmth, flexibility and responsiveness to each participant and individuals close to participants.
 Our clinicians explore ways to influence behaviour and how to actively avoid threatening situations.